nicosantangelo/jquery-livesortable.js/README.md

 * `cancelRealtime` – Boolean indicating if we should recieve information in realtime.

-* `cancelSedingInRealtime` – Boolean indicating if we should send information in mousemove.
+* `cancelSendingInRealtime` – Boolean indicating if we should send information in mousemove.

 * `delay` – Time in milliseconds between every send to the server on mousemove (to reduce load).